guilhermebkel/spotify-clone/README.md

 # Fake-Spotify
-[React.js / Node.js] A spotify version made by me using their own API in order to fetch data.
+A spotify version made by me using their own API in order to fetch data.

-### Configuração
+### Environmental
-As configurações devem ser definidas no arquivo `.env` e no arquivo `src/config/env.js`
+The following configurations must be in the root `.env`
 ```sh
 NODE_ENV=development
 CLIENT_ID=